BurningPho3nix/external-rpm-specs/README.md

 # external-rpm-specs
-This repo is for rpmspec-files to package project that I don't own for rpm-based distros
+This repo is for rpmspec-files to package projects that I don't own for rpm-based distros

 current specs for: